AmarTabakovic/AmarTabakovic-Hugo/content/projects/amartabakovic-ch/index.md

 An important part of this site is the look and feel.

+### SCSS

+The styling of this site is written in SCSS.

 ### Two tone color scheme

 I have decided to go with a simple two tone color scheme, consisting of the following colors: